jetbrains-academy/javascript-fullstack-course/Frontend/BackendConnection/register_form/task.md

 ```jsx
 {error && <div className="error">{error}</div>}
 ```
-This code displays `<div>` only when `error` is not empty.
+This code displays the `<div>` only when `error` is not empty.

 ---
-### Field changing handle
+### Handling field changes
 Next, we need to handle changes in the `username`, `password`, and `confirmPassword` fields.
 Since they belong to the same form, we will store their data in one `formData` object, so they will share a common handler.
 In the `handleChange` function, we can get the updated field's data from the `e.target` properties.
-Setters from `useState` can also accept a function, where the argument is the current variable value.
+Setters from `useState` can also accept a function where the argument is the current variable value.
 This allows us to update only the changed field while keeping the other fields intact:

 ```jsx